cosmos/cosmos-sdk/docs/spec/ibc/packets.md

 Once written to the queue, a packet must be immutable (except for deletion when popped from the queue).
 That is, if a value _v_ is written to a queue, then every valid proof _M<sub>k,v,h </sub>_ must refer to the same _v_.
 In practice, this means that an IBC implementation must ensure that only the IBC module can write to the IBC subspace of the blockchain's Merkle store.
 This property is essential to safely process asynchronous messages.

-The queue name must be unambiguously associated with a given connection to another chain, so an observer can prove if a message was intended for chain A or chain B. In order to do so, upon registration of a connection with a remote chain, we create two queues with different names (prefixes).
+Each incoming & outgoing queue must be provably associated with another uniquely identified chain, so that an observer can prove that a message was intended for that chain and only that chain.
+This can easily be done by prefixing the queue keys in the Merkle store with a string unique to the other chain, such as the chain identifier or the hash of the genesis block.

-* _ibc:<chain id of A>:send_ - all outgoing packets destined to chain _A_
-* _ibc:<chain id of A>:receipt_ - the results of executing the packets received from chain _A_

 These two queues have different purposes and store elements of different types.
-By parsing the key of a merkle proof, a recipient can uniquely identify which queue, if any, this message belongs to.
+By parsing the key of a Merkle proof, a recipient can uniquely identify which queue, if any, this message belongs to.
 We now define _k =_ _(remote id, [send|receipt], index)_.
 This tuple is used to route and verify every message, before the contents of the packet are processed by the appropriate application logic.

-### 3.4 Message Contents

 We define every message in a _send queue_ to consist of two fields: an enumerable _type_, and an opaque _payload_.
 The IBC protocol relies on the type for routing, and lets the appropriate module process the data as it sees fit.
 The _receipt queue_ stores if it was an error, an optional error code, and an optional return value.
 We use the same index as the received message, so that the results of _A:q<sub>B.send</sub>[i]_ are stored at _B:q<sub>A.receipt</sub>[i]_. (read: the message at index _i_ in the _send_ queue for chain B as stored on chain A)